dsubnet0/random-workout/README.md

 `pipenv run python serve.py`

-Then go to localhost:5000/workout (or whatever)
+Then go to localhost:5000/workout (or whatever endpoint)

+## TODO
+- Instead of pulling moves from move_list.py, pull from a Google Sheet (or something)
+  - Some sort of "fall back to using local move_list.py"